AndyObtiva/glimmer/README.markdown

 * [RubyConf 2008 Video](https://confreaks.tv/videos/rubyconf2008-desktop-development-with-glimmer)
 * [Code Blog](http://andymaleh.blogspot.com/search/label/Glimmer)

+## Background

+Ruby is a dynamically-typed object-oriented language, which provides great productivity gains due to its powerful expressive syntax and dynamic nature.
+While it is proven by the Ruby on Rails framework for web development, it currently lacks a robust platform-independent framework for building desktop applications.
+Given that Java libraries can now be utilized in Ruby code through JRuby, Eclipse technologies, such as SWT, JFace, and RCP can help fill the gap of desktop application development with Ruby.

 ## Pre-requisites

+* Java SE Runtime Environment 7 or higher (find at https://www.oracle.com/java/technologies/javase-downloads.html)
-JRuby 9.2.10.0 (supporting Ruby 2.5.x syntax)
+* JRuby 9.2.10.0 (supporting Ruby 2.5.x syntax) (find at https://www.jruby.org/download)

-Easiest way to obtain is through [RVM](http://rvm.io)
+On **Mac** and **Linux**, an easy way to obtain JRuby is through [RVM](http://rvm.io) by running:

-With RVM installed on your system, please run this command to install JRuby:

 ```bash
 rvm install jruby-9.2.10.0